liloheinrich/ModSim/README.md

 # Modeling &amp; Simulation (ModSim) Coursework

-ModSim is a python based first-year Olin course in which I learned about how to abstract and model physical systems.
+Modeling &amp; Simulation of the Physical World is a python based first-year Olin course in which I learned about how to abstract and model physical systems.
 For this course I completed 7 worksheets, 3 projects, and 2 mini-projects that are guided investigations into Orbital Mechanics and modelling the muliplication of HIV cells using the SEIR model.

 My projects: